ckhmer1/node-red-contrib-alexa-virtual-smarthome/README.md

 * Select "AWS service" under "Select type of trusted entity".
 * Select "AWS Lambda" under "AWS Service Role".
 * Click the "Next: Permissions" button.
-* Type "basic" in the filter box and choose the "AWSLambdaBasicExecutionRole", and click on the "Next: Tags" button.
+* Type "basic" in the filter box and choose the "AWSLambdaBasicExecutionRole", check it, and click on the "Next: Tags" button.
 * Click on the "Next: Review" button.
 * Enter a name that identifies this role and click Create role, e.g.: "lambda_basic_execution".
 * Click on the "Create Role" button.